 Without disrupting the business infrastructure, we can easily update the customer view.
 The reason is that, with headless technology, the frontend and backend of a website are separated.

-All of the eCommerce site owners are aim to customize the visitor experience.
-Everybody wants to let the customers have their own unique experience rather than a broad experience, website personalization.
+All the eCommerce site owners aim to customize the visitor experience.
+Everybody wants to let the customers have their own unique experience rather than a broad experience, or website personalization.
 However, the best way to create it is to start experimenting with the changes.